XxThunderBlastxX/sketchit/README.md

 - [x] Colour picker
 - [x] Change the color of the scribbles
 - [x] Clear the whiteboard
+- [x] Draw shapes- Lines, Circles, Rectangles, hexagon
 - [ ] Enter hex color code to pick a color
 - [ ] Undo and Redo the last scribble
 - [ ] Erase the scribbles
 - [ ] Change the thickness of the scribbles
 - [ ] Export the whiteboard as an image
-- [ ] Draw shapes- Lines, Circles, Rectangles, Polygons
 - [ ] Real-time collaboration
 - [ ] Multiplatform support